sergejsha/fabuless/README.md

   To attach a `FabView` to your target view, do the following.

   1. Wrap target view with a `FrameLayout`.
-  2. Add `com.halfbit.fabview.FabView` as the last child of that `FrameLayout`.
+  2. Add `de.halfbit.fabview.FabView` as the last child of that `FrameLayout`.
   3. Configure size, location, color and icon of `FabView`.

   That's it.
 Here is an example.